 mouse, by Russell Glasser.

-Survival: Try to exit a Maze as seen from a first person perspective, where
+Maze Survival: Try to exit a Maze as seen from a first person

 nested fractal Mazes, with source code, by Noah Spurrier.

-Links to sites containing static Mazes, where you can interactively solve
+Links to sites containing static Mazes, in which you can interactively solve

 them online in your browser.